np43/php-python/README.md

 # Python in PHP

+Copyright &copy; 2019 Niraj Patel
 Copyright &copy; 2002-2012 Jon Parise

 ## Overview

 This code is released under the terms of the [MIT License][license].
+Currently works under php5 and python2 only.
+This fork will "eventually" upgrade to php7+python3

 ### Requirements